Jailings may have spurred Turkish commander to quit

 The country’s top military officer was then replaced with a general seen as less outspoken and who has largely stayed out of the public eye.
 Guner was expected to have taken over the top naval role this August when the current admiral steps down.

-Media have reported there are now no admirals in the navy to take over the top role, meaning another officer would need to be promoted by August 30 when the commander of naval forces retires.
+Media have reported there are now no admirals in the navy to take over the top role, meaning another officer would need to be promoted by Aug.
+30 when the commander of naval forces retires.
+(Editing by Tom Pfeiffer)